jjhickman/aim/README.md

   rpc MachineStream(MachineStreamRequest) returns (stream Machine) {}
 }
 ```
+## Tasks
+1. Backend
+  - [ ] Implement gRPC skeleton service
+  - [ ] Create brownian motion randomization algorithm
+  - [ ] Implement `Pause` rpc
+  - [ ] Implement `UnPause` rpc
+  - [ ] Implement `MachineStream` rpc
+  - [ ] Test with gRPC client utility
+2. Frontend
+  - [ ] Implement skeleton UI with canvas
+  - [ ] Incorporate Google Maps into canvas
+  - [ ] Handle onClick for pausing and unpausing robot that is clicked on in canvas
+  - [ ] Incorporate gRPC client
+  - [ ] Use NGINX to host UI and proxy requests
+3. gRPC Envoy Proxy
+  - [ ] Configure Envoy proxy
+  - [ ] Integrate with UI
+  - [ ] End to end test UI talking to backend through proxy
+5. Environment
+  - [ ] Configure client Dockerfile for UI image
+  - [ ] Configure server Dockerfile for gRPC API image
+  - [ ] Configure gRPC proxy Dockerfile
+  - [ ] Create Docker compose deployment

 ## Setup and Running App

-...
+Running this app only requires Docker and a web browser.

+1. Unzip archive of project
+2. Enter project root directory in terminal with `cd <./path/to/project>`
+3. Deploy app containers with `docker compose up`
+4. In web browser visit the IP address of the server host on port 8000 (`localhost:8000` if using browser on same machine)

 ## Deliverables
 Once you have built your solution, please submit an archive containing:
-- A working application (we will be trying it out and extensively testing it programmatically) which runs on the most common mobile browsers (Safari, Chrome for Android, etc).
+- [ ] A working application (we will be trying it out and extensively testing it programmatically) which runs on the most common mobile browsers (Safari, Chrome for Android, etc).
-- Your project's source code (stripped of dependencies).
+- [x] Your project's source code (stripped of dependencies).
-- A readme file which describes how to set-up and run the application (automated
+- [x] A readme file which describes how to set-up and run the application (automated
 environment setup is a plus).

-## Testing

 ...